nhgiang98/ToDoList_Angular/README.md

  - Can reset status and deadline of overdue ticket

 4. Note
  - Done ticket(green hightlight)
  - Todo ticket (old lace hightlight
  - Overdue ticket (red hightlight)
  - Upcoming ticket(gold hightlight)
 5. Set up
-  a.
-Run script to create a database with MySQL
-  b.
-Run project in Backend folder
+ - Open project in Backend folder and use Package Manager Console command to add migration to create database in MySQL.
-  c.
-Run project in Frontend folder
+ - Open project in Frontend folder and use terminal or cmd to:
-   - Run command import dependency folder: npm install
+   - Run command create dependencíe folder: npm install
    - Run command to run project: ng serve --open